-A student enrolled at College of Saint Mary assumes an obligation to conduct herself/himself in a manner compatible with the College's function as an educational institution.
+A student enrolled at College of Saint Mary assumes an obligation to conduct herself/himself in a manner compatible with the University's function as an educational institution.
 Misconduct, for which students are subject to discipline ranging from verbal reprimand to expulsion and referral for prosecution, includes but is not limited to, the following:

-- 1. Obstruction or disruption of teaching, research, administration, disciplinary procedures, or other College activities including its public service functions or other authorized activities on College premises; - 2.
-Abuse of any person on College-owned or College-controlled property, or a College sponsored or supervised functions, or conduct which threatens or endangers the health or safety of any such person, including self; - 3.
-Intentionally harassing any person in such a way as to interfere with that person's emotional, or academic pursuits; creating a hostile, abusive, coercive or intimidating environment; and/or slander or defaming another's character; - 4.
+- 1. Obstruction or disruption of teaching, research, administration, disciplinary procedures, or other University activities including its public service functions or other authorized activities on University premises; - 2.
+Abuse of any person on University-owned or University-controlled property, or a University sponsored or supervised functions, or conduct which threatens or endangers the health or safety of any such person, including self; - 3.
+Intentionally harassing any person in such a way as to interfere with that person's emotional, or academic pursuits; creating a hostile, abusive, coercive or intimidating environment; and/or slander or defaming another's character; this includes on-line/digital communication; - 4.
 Intentionally and substantially interfering with others' freedom of expression; - 5.
-Disorderly conduct or lewd, indecent, or obscene conduct or expressions on College-owned or controlled property or at College-sponsored or supervised functions; - 6.
+Disorderly conduct or lewd, indecent, or obscene conduct or expressions on University-owned or controlled property or at University-sponsored or supervised functions; - 6.
 Conduct which adversely affects the student's suitability as a member of the academic community; - 7.
-Dishonesty, such as cheating, plagiarism or knowingly furnishing false academic information (see also Policy for Academic Honesty); - 8.
-Unauthorized access, destruction of, or interference with computer programs, computer databases, computer files, or computerized information stored in College computer systems; - 9.
-Forgery, alteration or misuse of College documents, records, or identification; - 10.
-Theft or unauthorized possession of, or damage to, property of the College or of a member of the College community or campus visitor;
+Dishonesty, such as cheating, plagiarism or knowingly furnishing false academic information (see also Policy for Academic Honesty); this also includes furnishing false information to any University official, faculty member, or office; - 8.
+Unauthorized access, destruction of, or interference with computer programs, computer databases, computer files, or computerized information stored in University computer systems; - 9.
+Forgery, alteration or misuse of University documents, records, or identification; - 10.
+Theft or unauthorized possession of, or damage to, property of the University or of a member of the University community or campus visitor;